 Marisa has donated a portion of her Cancer Vixen royalties to the Foundation.
 Since 2006, her efforts have raised over $1,000,000 for cancer research and uninsured women.
 Funds are raised through corporate partnerships and individual donations.
 The Foundation is a 501(c)3 non-profit organization.

-The Marisa Acocella Marchetto Foundation is at Mount Sinai Beth Israel Comprehensive Cancer Center and the Dubin Breast Center-Mount Sinai.
+The Marisa Acocella Marchetto Foundation is at the Mount Sinai Beth Israel Comprehensive Cancer Center and the Dubin Breast Center-Mount Sinai.

 Marisa Acocella Marchetto the founder and chair of the Marisa Acocella Marchetto Foundation at Mount Sinai Beth Israel Comprehensive Cancer Center and the Dubin Breast Center at Mount Sinai.
 She is a cartoonist for The New Yorker whose work has appeared in The New York Times; Glamour; and O, The Oprah Magazine, among other publications.
 She is the author of The New York Times best selling graphic novel Ann Tenna (Knopf), Cancer Vixen (Knopf), and Just Who the Hell Is She, Anyway?
 (Crown).
 Her graphic memoir Cancer Vixen was named one of Time’s top ten graphic memoirs, and was a finalist for the National Cartoonists Society Graphic Novel of the Year.
 She lives in New York City.